madebyhiro/codem-transcode/README.markdown

 Note that the default config will put the access_log and job database in `/var/log` and `var/db/` respectively.
 If you wish to put these in a different location please supply your own config.
 You can start the transcoder with your custom config using:

     # /PATH/TO/TRANSCODER/bin/codem-transcode -c /PATH/TO/CONFIG/config.json

+### Advanced database configuration

+codem-transcode supports multiple database backends, courtesy of Sequelize.
+The default is still to store data in a SQLite database (whenever you specify a string for `database` in the config file).
+To use MySQL or Postgres, supply a valid object for the database entry.
+Your configuration will then look like:

+    {
+        "port":            8080,
+        "access_log":      "/var/log/access_log",
+        "database":        {
+            "dialect": "mysql",
+            "username": "root",
+            "database": "codem",
+            "host": "localhost"
+        },
+        "slots":           8,
+        "interface":       "127.0.0.1",
+        "encoder":         "ffmpeg",
+        "scratch_dir":     "/tmp",
+        "use_scratch_dir": true,
+        "ffprobe":         null
+    }

+Be sure to specify a `dialect` ("mysql", "postgres", "sqlite"), a `username`, a `password` (can be omitted if using a passwordless database) and a `host` (can be omitted for "localhost").

 ## Usage